 '''

-[importlinter:contract:1]
+[importlinter:contract:one]

 name = Contract One

 type = some_contract_type

 (additional options)

-[importlinter:contract:2]
+[importlinter:contract:two]

 name = Contract Two

 type = another_contract_type

 (additional options)

 '''

-Notice each contract has its own INI section, which begins importlinter:contract: and ends in an arbitrary, unique code (in this example, the codes are 1 and 2).
-These codes are purely to adhere to the INI format, which does not allow duplicate section names.
+Notice each contract has its own INI section, which begins importlinter:contract: and ends in a unique id (in this example, the ids are one and two).
+These codes can be used to select individual contracts when running the linter (see below).